sotpotatis/ssisrelateddiscordbot/README.md

 * Administrators can manage some features of the bot, like adding new clubs.

 > Note that all commands except administrative commands are made using slash commands.
 Administrative commands are called using text commands.

+#### Good morning messages

+* The bot will respond with a randomized text response to the first "good morning" message each day sent at a time considered to be morning in the #general channel on the server.
+* If the bot detects a message containing "good morning"-related content but the requirements on the first point is not met, the bot will react with an emoji.
+Standard is the blush emoji, with some exceptions during holidays etc.

+#### Automated profile picture changes

+* The bot will automatically change profile picture when it is a holiday (spring, Halloween, etc.) and use a general profile picture when no holiday period is active.

 #### Tech stack